Killbill Society: Filming

-Soundtrack
+Music

 The album contains songs composed by Anupam Roy, Ranajoy Bhattacharjee and Tamalika Golder while the background score is composed by Indraadip Dasgupta.
 Roy, a regular collaborator of Mukherji, reunites with him after Dawshom Awbotaar (2023).
 Bhattacharjee reunites with Mukherji after Tekka (2024).
 Golder reunites with Mukherji after Durgo Rahasya series.

 The film has the first ever duet of eminent singers Rupam Islam and Sidhu.
 The film's trailer features a "sad version" of the song "Ekhon Onek Raat" from Hemlock Society (2012).

 The first song "Nei Tumi Aager Moto" was released on 19 March 2025.
 The second single "Bhalobeshey Basho Naa" was released on 25 March 2025.
 The third song "Shondhe Naamey" was released on 29 March 2025.
 The fourth song "Refereer Bnaashi" was released on 8 April 2025.

 The full album was released on 29 March 2025.
 The music launch event was held at India's tallest watch tower in Belilious Park, Howrah and the event was marked by performances from the music team in the film including Anupam Roy, Somlata Acharyya Chowdhury, Tamalika Golder, Ranajoy Bhattacharjee and Rapurna Bhattacharyya.